 I’m a writer interested in the fictions creeping into our increasingly warped reality, the mythology of modernity, and spooky interactions with the more-than-human world.
 I’ve been published in a couple of small press anthologies and this year I’m working on a novel.

-When a neanderthal is exiled from her tribe and faces starvation, she must form a relationship with an exotic creature and the abundant, invasive ecosystem growing out of it.
+Prehistory.
+When a woman is exiled from her tribe and faces starvation, she must form a relationship with an exotic creature and the fertile, invasive ecosystem growing out of it.
 She returns to her old family bearing strange new gifts, will they accept?

 Medium - 12min read